00tau/dotfiles/sb.md

     op [SERVERNAME] FILE
     ```

-  will open the file in gvim.
-Also, gvim will be run in server mode,
+  will open the file `FILE` in gvim.
+But gvim will also be run in
-  and the name of the server will be set equal to the current visible
+  server mode, and the name of the server will be set equal to the
+  current visible tag (a workspace in herbstluftwm).

+  If there already exists a vim server which name is equal to the
+  currently visible tag, then the file gets opened in that vim session
-  tag (a workspace in herbstluftwm).
-If SERVERNAME is a valid server
+  instead.
+If SERVERNAME is given and a valid server name, the file
-  name, the file will be opened in the respected vim-session instead.
+  will be opened in the respected vim server instead.

-* In Vim: Use M< and M> to jump to the end of previously selected text.
+* In vim: use `M<` and `M>` to jump to the end of previously selected
-  This is useful if you have just send a selected block of python code
+  text.
+This is useful if you have just send a selected block of python
-  to the shell and now would like to continue working after this block.
+  code to the shell and now would like to continue working after this
-  Say, you would like to start evaluate all code above the cursor and
+  block.
+Say, you would like to start evaluate all code above the
-  continue where you are: Vgg<cr>M>
+  cursor and continue where you are: `Vgg<cr>M>`.

 Installation
 ------------